Repatriation of World War II Artifacts

 World War II Artifacts

-Email, mail, or fax the completed REQUEST FORM ( MS WORD , PDF ) to Consulate-General of Japan in Boston along with photos or photocopies of the artifact.
+Email or mail the completed REQUEST FORM ( MS WORD , PDF ) to the Consulate-General of Japan in Boston along with photos or photocopies of the artifact.
 Any identifying markings should be enlarged and clearly legible.
 Complete details, including how and where the item was recovered, are crucial to the success of the investigation and should therefore be described in full on the REQUEST FORM.
 In the absence of inscriptions indicating the name and address of the original bearer of the artifact or aforementioned details, reaching a conclusive outcome will be highly unlikely.
-Please be advised that all photos and photocopies of the artifact(s) cannot be returned.- Email: repatriation@bz.mofa.go.jp
+Please be advised that all photos and photocopies of the artifact(s) cannot be returned.Mailing Address:

 ATTENTION: WWII Artifacts